mehulagg/gitlab_test/doc/administration/postgresql/replication_and_failover.md

    sudo gitlab-ctl pg-upgrade -V 12
    ```

-Generally, database locale, collation, and encoding are detected from the existing database.
-But
+Generally, database locale, collation, and encoding are detected from the existing database, but
-it does not work for Patroni **replicas**.
-You will need to use environment variables if your are
+this does not work for Patroni **replicas**.
+If you're using other than the default `C.UTF-8`,
-using a non-default database locale, collation, or encoding (the default is `C.UTF-8`):
+you will need to use environment variables:

 ```shell
 export LC_CTYPE='...'